Tax Compliance and Planning · · 24 min read

 Understand Capital Gains Tax Basics

-• Short-term profits come from assets held for a year or less, and guess what?
-They’re taxed at standard income tax rates, which can be pretty steep—sometimes hitting up to 37% for those high earners.
+• Short-term profits are taxed at standard income rates, which can be pretty steep—sometimes hitting up to 37% for those high earners.

-• On the flip side, long-term profits apply to assets held for over a year, and they enjoy lower tax rates, usually between 0% and 20%, depending on your income.
+• On the flip side, long-term profits are taxed at lower rates, usually between 0% and 20%, depending on your income.

 • For instance, if a married couple files jointly, they can exclude up to $500,000 in profits from selling their primary home, provided they meet certain conditions.
 That’s a nice chunk of change saved right there!